legumeinfo/Optimized_AHRD/ahrd_singularity_README.md

-Create/modify nextflow.config (example present in /project/legume_project/singularity_images/).
+Create/modify nextflow.config:
 This file must be in the directory the pipeline is launched from.
-Bind mounts must be provided in “runOptions” for the database/s directory, as well as any other directories involved in the command (apart from the working directory).
+Bind mounts must be provided in “runOptions” for the database/s directory, as well as any other directories involved in the command (including the working directory).
 Memory overrides are important to ensure resources for the computationally demanding processes.

-Load modules:
+Note: The example .config file in this repository is configured for Ceres.
+In an environment using Singularity, the name of that section should be changed from "apptainer" to "singularity" in the config, and the flag "-with-apptainer" in the run command changed to "-with-singularity".
+Additionally, different options under "process" in the .config may not be necessary.
+On dal, for example, only the line env.PYTHONPATH = '/usr/local/lib64/python3.9/site-packages' is required there.

+Load modules (names also dependent on environment):
 ```
 module load nextflow
 module load apptainer